Wild Things (film): Casting

-Kevin Bacon described the script as "the trashiest thing he had ever read" but "Every few pages, there was another surprise."
-Bacon also executive produced.

-Robert Downey Jr. was the first choice for the role of Sam Lombardo that ultimately went to Matt Dillon.
+Robert Downey Jr. was the first choice for the role of Sam Lombardo, which ultimately went to Matt Dillon.
 Downey was considered because of his highly publicized drug problems, and although he was in recovery he was seen as too great an insurance risk.
 Producer Rodney Liber said "we couldn't make it work," and the production company even offered to put up some of the money but "There were just too many lawyers and insurance people and bond-company people involved."

 John McNaughton said Denise Richards' first audition was good but her much improved second audition convinced them to cast her.
 Richards' lawyer negotiated a detailed contract about how much nudity would be filmed, including the option to use a body double.
 Richards did not use a double and filmed the scene herself after drinking a pitcher of margaritas with Neve Campbell.
 Campbell's contract had a strict no-nudity clause.
 Campbell took on the role wanting to challenge herself, to do something different from her Party of Five character, and to avoid being typecast.
+Natasha Lyonne also auditioned for Suzie.

 Bacon also had a no nudity clause in his contract but without giving it much thought allowed McNaughton to use the shot that he thought looked best, and a moment of frontal nudity was included in the film.
 He was surprised by how many questions he got about it at the American press showing, and noted that the European press did not ask about it at all.

 Filming

+The film was shot in the spring and summer of 1997, between April 21 and July 16.
+It is unclear whether or not Neve Campbell was still working on the film in the latter stages of shooting, since her film Scream 2 began shooting on June 16, 1997, whilst Wild Things was also still shooting.

 Filming in the Everglades proved difficult due to severe weather conditions.
 A tornado almost crushed a couple of trailers.
 McNaughton said production had to be halted and the police called when a real dead body floated into view.

+In April 2025, Kevin Bacon told in an interview that a dead body was found in a swamp during filming of one of the night scenes.

+Music

+The background score by George S. Clinton was released on April 7, 1998, by soundtrack label Varèse Sarabande.
+Some of his score was a collaboration with the jazz rock band Morphine.
+Throughout the film, songs by various different artists are also briefly used, including songs by Barry White, Iggy Pop, K's Choice, Lauren Christy, Smash Mouth, Sugar Ray, Third Eye Blind, Tito Puente and Transister.
+However, no accompanying soundtrack album with these songs would be released for the film.